mika-cn/mika-cn.github.io/maoxian-web-clipper/index.md

 * Chrome - [https://chrome.google.com/webstore/detail/maoxian-web-clipper/kjahokgdcbohofgdidndeiaigkehdjdc](https://chrome.google.com/webstore/detail/maoxian-web-clipper/kjahokgdcbohofgdidndeiaigkehdjdc)

 ## Notice
-If your browser enable "ask for filename every download", please disable this option. (because MaoXian Web Clipper will download lots of file one clipping, you will get lots of window if your enable this option)
+If your browser enable "ask for filename every download", please disable this option. (because MaoXian Web Clipper will download lots of file one clipping, you will get lots of window if you enable this option)

 ## Storage Path
 All the file you clip will save in `$downloadFold/mx-wc` directory.